ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ### TREES
 - binary tree
     - complete - every level is full except maybe last one, and last level all must be left sided
+        - b/c of these properties, particularly left sided compaction on last level, can be represented as an array
     - perfect - every level is full, perfect trees are always complete
     - full - every node has either 0 children or two
 - BST - binary search tree, a binary tree but ordered